Potato time!

 Carrots FTW!

-Growing carrots can sometimes be challenging, particularly during warm seasons.
-The seeds are small and not sown very deeply, making them very prone to drying out.
+Growing carrots at home can sometimes be challenging, especially during warm seasons.
+The seeds are small and aren't sown very deeply, making them very prone to drying out.

-Cooler weather during winter can help keep the soil moist for longer, allowing the tiny seeds to germinate and establish.
+Cooler weather during winter usually helps keep the soil moist, giving the tiny seeds ideal conditions to germinate and establish.

-Yates Carrot Topweight are perfect for sowing all around New Zealand in August.
+Yates Carrot Topweight are a favourite for August sowing, all around New Zealand.

 Growing Tips:

-• Carrots need soft and loose soil, otherwise they won’t grow nice and straight.
-Before sowing, dig around in the soil really well to break up any clumps and hard pieces.
+• Carrots need soft and loose soil, otherwise they won’t grow straight.
+Before sowing, dig around in the soil really well, to break up any clumps and hard pieces.

-• Sow the seed 6 mm deep and then it’s crucial to keep the area moist until the seeds germinate and begin to establish.
-Lack of moisture, even for a short time, can mean the end for the germinating seeds.
+• Sow the seed 6mm deep.
+After that it’s crucial to keep the area moist until the seeds germinate and begin to establish.
+Lack of moisture, even for a short time, can mean 'curtains' for the germinating seeds.
 To help keep the soil moist, in addition to regular watering you can cover the area with shade cloth, damp hessian or cardboard.
-You must check under the cover every day and as soon as the first few seedlings emerge, remove the cover.
+Be sure to check under the cover every day; as soon as the first few seedlings emerge, remove the cover to give them light.
 Seeds may take up to 3 weeks to germinate, so be patient!

 • Seedlings will need to be thinned out when they’re 4 weeks old, to give all the plants enough room to grow.
-Leave around 5 cm between each carrot.
+Aim to leave around 5cm space between each carrot.

 • Side dress carrots with Yates Dynamic Lifter Organic Plant Food every 6 – 8 weeks to provide gentle, organic slow release nutrients.

-• Yates Top Weight Carrots will mature in 16 – 20 weeks after sowing, however you can harvest some smaller tender young carrots before then.
+• Yates Topweight Carrots will mature in 16 – 20 weeks after sowing, but you can sneakily harvest some tender young carrots early, if you like.

 Related products